 I received an Exceptional Scholarship (double the normal Scholarship) from the University of the West of Scotland, which was available only for one student in the whole University.
-This Exceptional Scholarship was based on the Merit I achieved in my Masters studies in Computer Science from the same University.
+This Exceptional Scholarship was based on the Merit I achieved in my Master’s studies in Computer Science from the same University.

 Most of my life I worked as an Educator in various IT Corporates and Universities in Scotland.
 Education is my passion and I want to change the world through education.

+My life’s journey and my move from teaching adults to teaching kids all revolve around my son, Dhruv Maheshwari.
 One day I asked him a simple question, such as 35 minus 13, and he could not answer.
 Dhruv was in Primary 5 at that time, I was deeply depressed by the fact that he could not do this simple calculation is his head.

-At this time I decided to teach him Maths using a very humble tool called the Abacus.
+This was the beginning of Supermaths, as at that time I decided to teach him Maths using a very humble tool called the Abacus.
 Dhruv responded very well and picked up Abacus Mental Theory in just 6 days.
 He is now very pleased to be known as the “Human Calculator!”
 This name was given to him by an ITV show, Little Big Shots, on which he was invited to perform and show off his incredibly fast calculation speed.

-We received a huge response from parents after we posted my Sons very first Abacus video on the social media.
+We received a huge response from parents after we posted my Sons very first Abacus video on social media.
 Many of the parents came rushing in “Teach my child please, is this real?”

-Dhruv continuously helps me in the kid’s classes and gives me a lot of ideas from the kids point of view, the name Supermaths is also chosen by him.
+Dhruv continuously helps me in the kid’s classes and gives me a lot of ideas from the kid’s point of view, the name Supermaths is also chosen by him.

 This noble cause of sharing knowledge motivates me and Dhruv to keep working together, has it is rewarding seeing the children developing all-round academic excellence.